What is an OSCE?

 The ADEX CSCE OSCE

 The CSCE is one of two parts of the ADEX examination for dental hygiene licensure, the other being a clinical examination.
-Like its counterpart, the CSCE also allows candidates to demonstrate their knowledge in an interactive format featuring a variety of item types.

 Questions appearing on the ADEX DSE and CSCE OSCE are in the form of many item types.
 They include multiple-choice (single response); multiple choice (multiple response), extended match, drop down, fill in the blank, hot spot and drag and drop questions.
 The health-sector testing industry first saw AITs more than a decade ago.
 CDCA Subject matter experts and psychometricians have evaluated AITs, and believe with their inclusion, components of the ADEX blueprint will be presented in a context that adds increased fidelity with respect to the live practice of dentistry.